deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Looks like a pressure hatch over here,” Choi said, indicating a long handle on the wall.
 “Hope it’s warmer on the other side.”

-“Hope it’s not *vacuum* on the other side,” Conley muttered… “Whatever.
+“Hope it’s not *vacuum* on the other side,” Conley muttered. “...Whatever.
 Nothing ventured nothing gained, right?”

 “Right.”
 Choi grabbed the handle and pushed it down.
 It moved easily, there was a thumping ***clunggg*** noise and part of the wall cracked apart.
 Air rushed viciously around them for a few seconds before settling, and when he pulled the hatch open it swung easily on well-oiled hinges.